karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Date: Sun, 05 Jun 2022 17:24:36 GMT
 ```

-That's because when connected over an Azure P2S VPN connection the private DNS zone resolution does not work, so it tries to connect using the public endpoint instead of the private endpoint private IP.
+That's because when connected over an Azure P2S VPN connection the private DNS zone resolution does not work, because it tries to connect using the public endpoint instead of the private endpoint private IP.

 The same problem happens if you're trying to access a private Azure resource from an on-premise network connected to Azure via Express Route or VPN.